-The Clearing Members must always meet requirements for financial basis, such as net asset amount, net assets-capital ratios and capital adequacy ratios, prescribed as the maintenance requirements for clearing membership, and periodically report their financial conditions to TFX.
+The Clearing Members must always meet requirements for financial basis, such as net asset amount and capital adequacy ratios, prescribed as the maintenance requirements for clearing membership, and periodically report their financial conditions to TFX.
 If a Clearing Member ceases to satisfy any of the maintenance requirements, it shall report TFX the details thereof immediately.
 TFX monitors financial conditions of its Clearing Members based on these reports7.